Army–Navy Game: Traditions

 The rivalry between Annapolis and West Point, while friendly, is intense.
 The phrases "Beat Navy!" and "Beat Army!" are ingrained in the respective institutions and have become a symbol of competitiveness, not just in the Army–Navy Game, but in the service of the country.
 The phrases are often used at the close of (informal) letters by graduates of both academies.

 A long-standing tradition at the Army–Navy football game is to conduct a formal "prisoner exchange" as part of the pre-game activities.
 The prisoners are the cadets and midshipmen currently spending the semester studying at the sister academy.
 After the exchange, students have a brief reprieve to enjoy the game with their comrades.

-The American national anthem is sung by members of the United States Military Academy and the United States Naval Academy choirs.
+During the pre-game ceremony, the invocation is followed by the American national anthem sung by members of the Military Academy and Naval Academy choirs.
 At the end of the game, both teams' almae matres are performed.
 The winning team stands alongside the losing team and faces the losing academy's students; then the losing team accompanies the winning team, facing their students.
 This is done in a show of mutual respect and solidarity.
 Since the winning team's alma mater is always played last, the phrase "sing second" has become synonymous with winning the rivalry game.

 Notable games

 Navy Midshipman (and later Admiral) Joseph Mason Reeves wore what is widely regarded as the first football helmet in the 1893 Army–Navy Game.
 He had been advised by a Navy doctor that another kick to his head would result in intellectual disability or even death, so he commissioned an Annapolis shoemaker to make him a helmet out of leather.

-On November 27, 1926, the Army–Navy Game was held in Chicago for the National Dedication of Soldier Field as a monument to American servicemen who had fought in World War I. Navy came to the game undefeated, while West Point had only lost to Notre Dame, so the game would decide the National Championship.
-Played before a crowd of over 100,000, the teams fought to a 21–21 tie, but Navy was awarded the national championship.
+On November 27, 1926, the Army–Navy Game was held in Chicago for the National Dedication of Soldier Field as a monument to American servicemen who had fought in World War I. Navy came to the game undefeated, while Army had only lost to Notre Dame.
+Played before a crowd of over 100,000, the teams fought to a 21–21 tie, resulting in Navy being awarded a share of the national championship.

 In both the 1944 and 1945 contests, Army and Navy entered the game ranked #1 and #2 respectively.
 The 1945 game was labeled the "game of the century" before it was played.
-Army defeated a 7–0–1 Navy team 32–13.
+Army (9–0) defeated Navy (7-0-1) with a score of 32–13.
 Navy's tie was against Notre Dame.